 If during the process of identifying the source from which to procure a good or service, a new supplier is identified as the best source, the supplier should visit the MConnect program website to register with the university.
 University units may not place an order with a supplier until a supplier record is created by the Vendor Maintenance team.

-Suppliers and university units may request the creation, update or inactivation of a supplier record, and Procurement Services will work with them to determine whether such a change is appropriate.
-Visit the Procurement Services website for details on the items that must accompany a Vendor Maintenance request.
+Suppliers and university units may request the creation, update or inactivation of a supplier record, and the Shared Services Center will work with them to determine whether such a change is appropriate.
+Visit the Shared Services Center website for details on the items that must accompany a Vendor Maintenance request.

 XVI.
 BEST PRACTICES

 The university continually strives to improve its practices to ensure the integrity and effectiveness of its procurement processes.
-As a major research university, our procurement policies and practices are audited by the Office of Naval Research, which expects us to engage in competitive and modern business practices.
+As a major research university, the university's procurement policies and practices are audited by the Office of Naval Research, which expects the university to engage in competitive and modern business practices.
 The University of Michigan is also a member of the Council on Government Relations (COGR), an association of large research universities in the United States.
 The university regularly exchanges information about best procurement practices with other COGR members as part of its ongoing effort to improve its practices.

 Hard copies of this document are considered uncontrolled.
 If you have a printed version, please refer to the University SPG website (spg.umich.edu) for the official, most recent version.